Pladis

-pladis Global (styled as pladis) is a British confectionery and snack foods company that owns United Biscuits, Ülker, Godiva Chocolatier and DeMet's Candy Company.
+Pladis Foods Limited, trading as Pladis Global or simply Pladis (styled as pladis), is a British confectionery and snack foods company that owns United Biscuits, Ülker, Godiva Chocolatier and DeMet's Candy Company.
 It was formed in January 2016 as a subsidiary of Yıldız Holding with its headquarters in London, England.
 The company operates 27 bakeries in 11 countries and its products reach approximately four billion people worldwide in 110 countries across Europe, the Middle East, Africa, Asia and the Americas.

 The pladis name was inspired by the Pleiades constellation, a group of seven stars visible from anywhere on Earth.

 Brands

 Godiva Chocolates was acquired by Yildiz Holding from Campbell Soup Company for $850 million in 2008.
 In 2014, Yildiz acquired DeMet's Candy Company for $221 million, which includes the US wholesale brand Flipz and Turtles.
 That same year, Yildiz acquired United Biscuits, the parent company of McVitie's, making it the third-largest biscuit / cookie company in the world. pladis also owns Go Ahead, Koninklijke Verkade which includes brands such as Verkade and Sultana, and Biskrem.